patternfly/react-component-groups/README.md

 ## Building for production

-- run npm install
+- run `npm install`
-- run npm run build
+- run `npm run build`

 ## Development
-- run npm install
+- run `npm install`
-- run npm run start to build and start the development server
+- run `npm run start` to build and start the development server

 ## Testing and Linting
-- run npm run test to run the tests for the demo component
+- run `npm run test` to run the unit tests
+- run `npm run cypress:run:cp` to run Cypress component tests
+- run `npm run cypress:run:e2e` to run Cypress E2E tests
-- run npm run lint to run the linter
+- run `npm run lint` to run the linter

 ## A11y testing

-- run npm run build:docs followed by npm run serve:docs, then run npm run test:a11y in a new terminal window to run our accessibility tests for the components.
-Once the accessibility tests have finished running you can run
-- npm run serve:a11y to locally view the generated report.
+- run `npm run build:docs` followed by `npm run serve:docs`, then run `npm run test:a11y` in a new terminal window to run our accessibility tests for the components.
+Once the accessibility tests have finished running you can run `npm run serve:a11y` to locally view the generated report.